‘It’s just a matter of opinion’

-There is plenty of scope for doing the activity in different ways.
+You can approach the activity in different ways.
 For example, you might make a selection of the statements and present them to students one opinion at a time or let students see all the opinions from the start.
-You could get students moving to designated positions or standing on a line to indicate their choice, or you could sit them at tables sorting their items into groups and labelling them.
-You could have them making decisions individually or by trying for a group consensus.
+You could ask students to move to designated positions or stand on a line to indicate their choice.
+Alternatively, they could sit at tables and sort their items into groups and label them.
+You could ask them to make decisions individually or try to reach a group consensus.

 List of situations

 - David Beckham is better looking than Brad Pitt.

 - Manchester United is a better football team than Tranmere Rovers.

 - Manchester United is a better football team than Chelsea.

 - Brussels sprouts taste disgusting.